saking3/image-reader/README.md

 The file directory (as a string, so please enter in quotes)

-If you would like to test for bitonal images (Boolean)
+If you would like to test for bitonal images (as a string, so please enter in quotes)

-If you would like to test for color images (Boolean)
+If you would like to test for color images (as a string, so please enter in quotes)

-If you would like to test for grayscale images (Boolean)
+If you would like to test for grayscale images (as a string, so please enter in quotes)

-An example input in the cmd would look like: exifreader.py "C:\Users\Sarah\Documents\failure test set" True False True
+An example input in the cmd would look like: exifreader.py "C:\Users\Sarah\Documents\failure test set" "True" "False" "True"

 This input would run only the bitonal and grayscale tests on the selected directory.